Did Black Vikings Exist? (or Black/African Equivalent)

 It is interesting to note that, while Africa is indeed far away from the regions that the Vikings inhabited during the first millennium, different people all over Europe were already trading with their dark-skinned counterparts in the African continent.
 As such, we are here to look at some of the possibilities of how it would have been possible for there to be black Vikings in the past.

-Did Black Vikings Really Exist?
+Did Black Vikings Really Exist – It’s extremely unlikely

 One of the things we know about basic geography is that location determines the appearance of a certain group of people.
 The closer the group of people is to the north, the more likely it is that they will have a lighter skin color.
-Meanwhile, those who are closer to the equator or live in the southern areas that are warmer tend to have darker skin because of their exposure to the sun.
+Meanwhile, those who are closer to the equator or live in the warmer southern areas tend to have darker skin because of their exposure to the sun.

-As such, this explains why the Scandinavian people that live in the northern parts of Europe usually have lighter skin colors compared to the ones who live closer to the equator.
+As such, this explains why the Scandinavian people who live in the northern parts of Europe usually have lighter skin colors compared to the ones who live closer to the equator.
 Of course, that is also the reason why, in most movies and shows, Vikings are portrayed as having white skin.

 It certainly wasn’t rare for Africans to find their way to Europe because of the fact that the African civilizations were already trading with European countries back then.
-For example, Spain is quite close to the African continent, and that made it easier for them to trade and mingle with the people of Africa during the first millennium.
+For example, Spain is quite close to the African continent, making it easier for them to trade and mingle with the people of Africa during the first millennium.
 In fact, Spain and Africa have been interacting with one another as early as the eighth century.

-RELATED: 20 Best Shows Like Vikings & Vikings: Valhalla You Need To Watch
+20 Best Shows Like Vikings & Vikings: Valhalla You Need To Watch

 In fact, in the book “A History of Vikings,” Gwyn Jones explained that there were different Vikings with different skin colors back then.
 An excerpt reads: